Scraynor/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I am a post doc in the Centre of Australian Category Theory at [Macquarie University](http://www.mq.edu.au) working on operad-like structures, their higher analogues, and their applications, in topology, algebra, and the real world...

 I acknowledge the traditional custodians of the Macquarie University Land, the Wattamattageal clan of the Darug nation, whose cultures and customs have nurtured, and continue to nurture this land.